ssssihoon/ssssihoon/README.md

 ### Hi there 👋

--Working on TECH UNIVERSITY OF KOREA
+- Working on TECH UNIVERSITY OF KOREA
--Learning artifical intelligence
+- Learning artifical intelligence
--E-mail : ghkdtlgns207@naver.com
+- E-mail : ghkdtlgns207@naver.com